DavidWindham/ReactPythonUserAuthExample/README.md

 * TokenStorage class to handle JWT's
 * State Containers with Redux for frontend functionality
 * Basic animation with react-transition-group
+* Moved to Typescript implementation, Javascript version is now depreciated in this repo

 ## Installation